 But, in recent years, a new kid has shown up on the block and has taken a foothold as a must-do in your training programs.

 His name is kettlebell training – and when combined with an IIFYM program – can help take your results to the next level.
 Not following an IIFYM program?
-Then start here with our IIFYM macro calculator.
+Then start here with our IIFYM calculator.

 Kettlebell Training: What Is It?